AlbertoPerea19/Project-ReparacionesAA/Documentation/Work Process.md

 In this application is where we communicate the most, here we agree if we need to schedule an additional meeting or if there should be a modification of a task or to notify if a team member had an unforeseen event, etc.

+### Comunication: Telegram

+Telegram is a multi-platform messaging service founded by Russian entrepreneur Pavel Durov.
+It first rolled out on iOS and Android in late 2013, and now has an estimated 550 million monthly users.
+Telegram’s user base tends to increase whenever a privacy scandal hits one of its larger competitors.

+What makes Telegram unique is its focus on privacy, encryption, and an open-source API.
+There are countless unofficial clients to go along with the official Telegram apps and web interface.
+It also allows multiple devices to use the same account (verified by SMS), and multiple accounts on the same device.

 ### **Diagrams: Lucidchart**

 Lucidchart is a web-based diagramming tool that allows users to collaborate and work together in real time, creating flowcharts, website diagrams, UML designs, among many other types of diagrams.